 This inexpensive automatic watch features a self-winding movement—the Seiko NH35—as well as a customer rotor by Spinnaker.
 It has a 42-hour power reserve and you can see the movement at work through the exhibition case back.
 At 21,600 beats per hour or 6 beats per second, it ticks the boxes of both affordability and accuracy.

 You’re looking for a unique diving-inspired timepiece with solid water resistance and a charming retro feel.

 Case size: 44 mm Material: stainless steel Movement type: automatic Water resistance: 300 metres

 Spinnaker’s Bradner watch is a compressor-style timepiece, which means it has dual crowns and an internal bezel.
 It was named after Hugh Bradner, an American physicist who invented the neoprene wetsuit.

 - The vintage dual-crown style of this Spinnaker watch makes it unconventional and distinct, perfect for those seeking something a little different.

 - The quality is impressive given the affordable price point.

-- As we’ve already mentioned in this Spinnaker watches review, all of the brand’s models come in a range of case and strap materials and colours.
+- As we’ve already mentioned in this Spinnaker watches review, all of the brand’s models come in a range of case and strap materials and colors.

-- With water resistance to 180 metres, this Spinnaker watch is suitable for recreational swimming but you couldn’t take it diving.
+- With water resistance to 180 meters, this Spinnaker watch is suitable for recreational swimming but you couldn’t take it diving.